cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 Whether to include a `<view>` element for each sprite within the generated spritemap to allow referencing via [fragment identifiers](https://css-tricks.com/svg-fragment-identifiers-work/).
 Passing a string will use the value as a postfix for the `id` attribute.

 #### `sprite.generate.dimensions` - `false`
 Whether to keep each SVG `height` and `width` attributes and add them to the generated symbol.
-Requires `output.svgo` to be `false` or selectively disabled [SVGO `removeDimensions` plugin](https://svgo.dev/docs/plugins/removeDimensions/).

 ### Styles
 The `styles` object contains the configuration for the generated styles, it's disabled (`false`) by default.
 A string can be used as the value which will then be used for the `styles.filename` option.